← Digital SCIF

 Custody Model

-- Keys are NOT derived from the mnemonic.
+- Keys are NOT derived from words.
 They are generated with full-strength OS randomness (CSPRNG).

 - Vault contains actual PQ key material encrypted with AES-256-GCM.
 Nonce from CSPRNG per encryption.